robsanpam/Opt_TensorFlow/README.md

 # TensorFlow-MPI for CPU from sources for Ubuntu 18.04

-The instructions are to install CPU-only TensorFlow with MPI support using Python 3.6.5
+The instructions are to install CPU-only TensorFlow with MPI support using Python 3.6.5.

-Requirements
+Requirements:

     sudo pip3 install git six numpy wheel